Our School App Stay connected on the go...

 What is the procedure for appeals?

 If your child is due to start secondary school in September 2022, you can appeal and the deadline is Monday 28 March 2022.
 For applications made in the normal admission round, appeals must be heard within 40 school days of the deadline for lodging appeals.
-For late applications, appeals should be heard within 40 schools days from the deadline for lodging appeals where possible, or within 30 schools days of the appeals being lodged.
+For late applications, appeals should be heard within 40 school days from the deadline for lodging appeals where possible, or within 30 school days of the appeals being lodged.

 Useful Links for Appeals